sonalprabhu/ML-On-Drone/README.md

 # ML-On-Drone

 The objective of this project is to incorporate machine learning features on the drone.

-We aim to build an object detection algorithm that puts the bounding box over the humans as well as the dry regions on drone imagery.
+(i) build an object detection algorithm that distinguishes humans as well as the dry regions on drone imagery.
+(ii) come up with an algorithm that maps the humans to their nearest dry regions